saharan/OimoPhysics/README.md

 OimoPhysics
 ===========

-The 3D physics engine for ActionScript 3.0.
+A 3D physics engine.

+* For ActionScript 3.0
+* Alpha version